 The Vice President-Human Resources is the Responsible Officer for this policy and has the authority to implement the policy.
+The Responsible Officer may apply appropriate interpretations to clarify the policy provided that the interpretations do not result in substantive changes to the underlying policy.
 The Responsible Officer may develop procedures or supplementary information to support the implementation of this policy.
 Such supporting documentation does not require the approval of the President.
 The Responsible Officer may apply appropriate interpretations to clarify the policy provided that the interpretations do not result in substantive changes to the underlying policy.
-The Chancellor, Lawrence Berkeley National Laboratory Director, and Vice President- Agriculture and Natural Resources are authorized to establish and are responsible for local procedures necessary to implement the policy.
+The Chancellor, Lawrence Berkeley National Laboratory Director, and Vice President-Agriculture and Natural Resources are authorized to establish and are responsible for local procedures necessary to implement the policy.